chiffa/BioFlow/dev_decision_log.md

 ## Confirmed minor refactoring requiring a sane rollback:

- - replace all the print Warning() with logging behavior at the level of a warning or a critical error

  - render the usage of analytical/background sets uniform throughout the system.

- - express the laplacian retriever logic in terms of expansions and n-expansions

  - save analysis files and statistically significant analysis elements into the output folder instead of showing them to the user

+ - split the computation of the blank from the performing of the analysis round

 ## Minor refactoring suggestions: